-> Aquatic therapy is a form of therapy taking place in warm water.
-It is using the properties of the water to relieve pain, rehabilitate, and improve physical functions.
-For example, the Buoyancy of the water reduces our body weight, and therefore reduces pressure from our joints.
+Aquatic therapy is a form of therapy taking place in warm water.
+It is using the properties of the water to improve physical functions, relieve pain and rehabilitate.

-Aquatic therapy can be beneficial in various conditions such as: injuries, developmental delays, cerebral-palsy, muscle-dystrophy, Autism, rett-syndrome and more...
+Aquatic therapy can be beneficial in various conditions such as: orthopedic injuries, special needs, developmental delays, muscular-dystrophy cerebral-palsy, low back pain, Autism, rett-syndrome and more...

 Aquatic therapy is suitable for all ages, starting with infants and all the way up to seniors.
-Special needs population often uses aquatic therapy, not only to improve motor skills but also to improve communication skills.
+Aquatic therapy can also be used for prenatal care in advanced months of pragnancy.

 SERVICES I OFFER